AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 It is available on the command line through the `rflx graph` command.
 It creates images for all messages and protocol sessions found in the specifications passed on the command line and stores them in the output directory specified by the `-d` switch.
 By default, SVG images are created, but the `-f` switch may be used to select alternative formats like JPG, PNG or PDF.
-The `-i` switch may be used to filter out protocol session states which should not be included in the output, which can be helpful, for example, to eliminate error states which may complicate the non-error case unnecessarily.
+The `-i` switch may be used to filter out protocol session states which must not be included in the output, which can be helpful, for example, to eliminate error states which may complicate the non-error case unnecessarily.

 .. code:: console